SoftwareOutlook/ASEArch-Test-Codes/README.md

                          NOTES: 1) GPU runs report also the transfer time between device and host,
                                 2) Default model is baseline.

--pc                      prints information on run parameters at the beginning of a calculation.
+-pc                      prints information on run parameters at the beginning of calculation.

 -malign <n>     use posix_memalign to allocate working array with an address alignment of <n> bytes.
                          It may help vectorisation on certain systems.
                          Default allocation is done with malloc.